 Practicing a Part Using Your MIDI Keyboard or MIDI Instrument

-This topic describes how to use Composer to practice a section of a song if you have a MIDI keyboard or other MIDI input device, such as a MIDI guitar.
+This topic describes how to use Musician to practice a section of a song if you have a MIDI keyboard or other MIDI input device, such as a MIDI guitar.
 You can play a part "live" through your MIDI keyboard or other input device.
-Composer will produce the instrument sound assigned to the part through your sound card or external MIDI sound module.
+Musician will produce the instrument sound assigned to the part through your sound card or external MIDI sound module.

 If you do not have a MIDI keyboard or MIDI instrument, then see Practicing a Part While Singing or Playing a non-MIDI Instrument.

 To practice a section of a song using a MIDI keyboard or MIDI instrument:

 |Choose the Practice Setup command in the Perform menu to specify the section of the song you wish to practice, the number of times you wish the practice section to repeat, and the optional increase of tempo for each repeat of the practice loop.
 For detailed instructions, see Setting up Practice Loops.

 |Double-click the solo staff control button to change it from to .
 If the staff controls are not visible, then set the Show Staff Controls option in the View menu, or type "qssc" for Quick Show Staff Controls.
 Note that the Show Staff Controls option is not available in Page View.

 While holding down the 'R' key, click anywhere in the staff for the part you want to practice.